 1: Natural Pain Relief

-One of the key benefits is that it’s a natural form of pain relief.
+One of the key benefits of an acupressure mat is that it’s a natural form of pain relief.

-With an increasing number of people living with daily pain, anything that can help manage it in a natural way is sure to be desirable.
+With chronic pain statistics showing increasing numbers of people living with daily pain, anything that can help manage it in a natural way is sure to be desirable.

 A major systematic review in 2014 looked at all the research surrounding acupressure and pain.

-Findings were overwhelmingly positive and showed that acupressure was effective for a variety of different types of pain — including foot pain.
+Findings were overwhelmingly positive and showed that acupressure was effective for a variety of different types of pain.

 The study concluded that health professionals should consider the use of acupressure as a complementary therapy for managing the pain associated with many conditions.

-Pilot studies in 2012 looked at the impact an acupressure mat, referred to in the study as a mechanical needle stimulation pad, had on chronic neck and lower back pain.
+Pilot studies in 2012 looked at the impact of an acupressure mat specifically on chronic pain.[2]

-82 patients in total used an acupressure mat, with plastic points, for a 14 week period.
+Referred to in the study as a ‘mechanical needle stimulation pad’, 82 patients in total used the mat, with plastic points, for a 14 week period.

-Pain was shown to be reduced significantly, with researchers recognizing the effects the mat had on the pain processing system for both back and neck pain.
+Pain was shown to be reduced significantly, with researchers recognizing the effects the mat had on the pain processing system.

 Anxiety is now the most common mental illness in the US, impacting over 40 million people.